How Can Talk Therapy Improve Mental Health

 Psychoanalysis therapies and psychodynamic therapy

-Psychoanalysis and psychodynamic approaches attempt to address troublesome behaviors, thoughts, and feelings through the self-discovery of unconscious meanings, past experiences, and motivations.
+Psychoanalysis and psychodynamic therapeutic approaches attempt to address troublesome behaviors, thoughts, and feelings through the self-discovery of unconscious meanings, past experiences, and motivations.
 More specifically, psychoanalytic talk therapy treatment plans consist of a tight working relationship between the therapist and the client.
 This can make a significant difference in the therapy process.

 Clients can explore their underlying motivations, thoughts, dreams, and ideas through the therapeutic relationship using these therapies.
-In an overview, psychotherapy in the form of psychoanalysis was coined by psychologist Sigmund Freud and is considered the birth of talk therapy.
+In an overview, therapy in the form of psychoanalysis was coined by psychologist Sigmund Freud and is considered the birth of talk therapy.

 Getty/Vadym Pastukh